Skoda Octavia vs Hyundai i30 Sedan

 Feature Showdown

-The Skoda Octavia features a 10-inch touchscreen, while the Hyundai i30 Sedan gets a 8-inch display.
+The Skoda Octavia features a 13-inch touchscreen paired with a 10-inch digital dash, while the Hyundai i30 Sedan gets a 8-inch display and 4.2-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 Drivetrain